Levo96/p2p_video_chat/README.md

 Note:
   * enable cam and microphone
-  * works only with firefox and google chrome browser (only PC)
+  * works only with firefox and maybe with google chrome browser (ONLY PC ! ! !)

 view:  (https://videoroomp2p.herokuapp.com/)